 Integrating Green Infrastructure into Lille’s urban landscape

-This pilot targets heat stress, drought and air and water pollution
+This pilot targets heat stress, drought, air and water pollution and loss of biodiversity

-The City of Lille is under increasing risk from climate change.
-A series of Green Infrastructure approaches will be implemented to reduce heat stress in vulnerable communities.
+The City of Lille suffers from heat stress due to climate change.
+A series of Green Infrastructure approaches have been implemented to reduce summer temperatures in the most vulnerable communities.

 location